Dear brother ******,

 My philosophy is live and let live, but keep them as much as possible at arm’s length.
 And little though I trust them, I would feel guilty and awful if we decided to attack them for no reason.
 I know, it might not be for no reason, given the trends, and unfortunately I’m pretty sure the reasons are just around the corner, given their level of activity at the border.
 I believe we were right, all those years ago, to adopt that measure of hiding underground in the polar ice caves.

 Remember then, when their first vehicle crossed our skies?
 It had a funky red rectangle with a weird yellow design on it, and beside it, a design looking like “CCCP”, whatever that means… Then they started bombarding us with other machines, and even came themselves with some of them!
 You remember, those unnatural little beasts with six wheels scurrying along, digging around and being generally very nosy… And most recently, one of those damn things started digging into the soil!
 Can you believe it?
 Digging!
 It’s as if they know where we are and are trying to flush us out!
 I know, that’s not quite enough evidence of actual genocidal intent.
 We still need to wait and see what they eventually get up to before we know for sure.
+I just hope it isn’t too late by then.

 I wonder whether our leaders will eventually wise up and accept that we need to change our approach to this problem.
 Personally, I think we should send them a clear warning message and make sure they stay away.
 But yes, it is risky… It seems that they’ve developed extremely dangerous weapons… Remember those first radiation spikes we detected not forty years ago from their side of the border?
 There have been lots more since then.
 Now I know there are some natural things that can provoke such spikes, but let’s be real.
 Nothing for aeons, then a sudden uptick of thousands of them in the space of just a few decades?
 That’s not natural, it’s them, they’ve figured out some kind of radiation weapon and started using it.
 And if they have those to use locally against each other, they can definitely send them all the way over here… It’s a massive quandary… I don’t think we have what it takes to counter that kind of weapon if they ever use them on us.
 I guess maybe for now we should indeed just stay hidden, and try to develop some kind of defense.
 We should be prepared, when we do contact them, to face whatever they send our way.